dais-polymtl/.github/profile/README.md

 ## RAMEN 🍜 - Relational Analytics, Multimodal Exploration, and Networks Laboratory

+We are a research group specializing in Data Management Systems research at Polytechnique Montréal in Québec, Canada.
+We aim to contribute to the expanding academic community of data management in Montréal.
+The group is led by [Amine Mhedhbi](https://amine.io/).

 <!--

 **Here are some ideas to get you started:**